BhagyasriYeramal/data_analytics_portfolio/README.md

 - 17 Orders (2024 + 2025 combined)

-**Source:** Sample dataset from "The Complete SQL Bootcamp" course by Baraa Khatib Salkini (Udemy).
+**Source:** Dataset from "The Complete SQL Bootcamp" course by Baraa Khatib Salkini (Udemy).
-Used for learning and practice across SQL,
-Excel and Power BI.
+All analysis, queries, Excel work and Power BI dashboard were independently built by me using this dataset for learning and practice.